EDMdesigner/EDMdesigner-API-Doc/README.md

   * data {Object}
     * data.title {String} The title of the new project.
     * data.description {String} The description of the new project.
+    * data.document {Object} An object, which represents a template.
+By setting this param, you can create new projects based on your prepared custom templates.
   * callback(result) {Function}
     * the result param is an object in which you can find an _id property, which identifies the newly created project
     * result._id {String} The id of the new project.
 (This is a [MongoDB](http://www.mongodb.org/) id.)